smoothdevelopers/smoothdevelopers.github.io/source/index.md

 <!-- START_96e41001d85ca072dc79e94397b6f2e3 -->
 ## Login with email and password.

-Will login a user with their email and password.
+Will login a user with their email and password and return a token.

+On success:
+{ 'error': false, 'error-code': success-code, 'error-description': ..., 'token': ... }

 > Example request: